lionfire/class-state-machine/README.md

 # StateMachines.Class - A state machine for C# classes

-Currently hosted at [lionfire/core](http://github.com/lionfire/core).
+Source currently hosted at [lionfire/core](http://github.com/lionfire/core).
 It may be moved here at some point.

 ## Features and Overview of Use